upriss/educaJS/README.md

 <p>
 Thanks to Jerome B. for changing the formatting of the truthtables.
 <p>
-Please, don't hotlink to copies of the Javascript files from this website, but instead download them or link to them on CDN jsDelivr.
+Please, don't hotlink to copies of the files from this website, but instead download them or link to them on CDN jsDelivr.
 For example:

 https://cdn.jsdelivr.net/gh/upriss/educaJS@master/binaryRelations/educa.js